New Zealand bellbird: Historical decline

-J. G. Myers suggested that the decline could have been caused by a disease such as avian malaria, which was introduced from Europe together with some non-native bird species.
-This hypothesis is supported by the fact that offshore island populations were not as affected (the Great Barrier, with its highly modified habitat, represents an exception), and bellbirds have survived in some mainland habitats with the same pressure of introduced mammals until the present day.
-However, challenging the "disease hypothesis" is the observation that the probable disease organisms and their vectors had been present in New Zealand since the 1820s, making it unlikely that an avian disease would cause the sudden bellbird's decline a few decades later.
-Moreover, further evidence supporting a sudden spread of disease is lacking, and widespread sudden decrease in other taxa suggest a wider ecological problem.
+J. G. Myers suggested that the decline could have been caused by a disease such as avian malaria, which was introduced from Europe in birds of some non-native species.
+This hypothesis is supported by the fact that offshore island populations were not as affected (the Great Barrier, with its highly modified habitat, is an exception), and bellbirds have survived in some mainland habitats with the same pressure of introduced mammals until the present day.
+However, further evidence supporting a sudden spread of disease is lacking, and widespread sudden decrease in other taxa suggest a wider ecological problem.

-The tree-climbing ship rat is a frequent predator of bellbirds.
+The tree-climbing black rat is a frequent predator of bellbirds.

-The main cause of this sharp decline remains unclear and could differ in certain areas across New Zealand.
+The main cause of this sharp decline remains unclear.
 Andreas Reischek considered the decline to be caused by "cats, rats, bees and bush-fires."
 Buller mentioned that some Māori from Northland believed that the decline was caused by an introduced honey bee that drove away the bellbirds from their flowers.
 Buller originally believed that the decline was caused by introduced rats.
 However, in 1894 he cast doubts on this hypothesis after visiting Motutaiko Island in Lake Taupō, infamous for its rat infestation, yet discovered a thriving bellbird population there.
-Later authors suggested that rats still may have caused the decline of the bellbirds and that the rats Buller saw on Motutaiko Island were in fact either Norwegian rats or Polynesian rats, which do not climb trees frequently, and the sharp decline was caused by tree-climbing ship rats.
+Later authors suggested that rats still may have caused the decline of the bellbirds and that the rats Buller saw on Motutaiko Island were actually either brown rats or Polynesian rats, which do not climb trees frequently, and the sharp decline was caused by tree-climbing black rats.

-Ship rats were introduced in northern New Zealand in the mid-19th century, and their rapid spread south indeed coincided with the decline of bellbirds (and some other passerines as well, like South Island saddleback (Philesturnus carunculatus), parakeets (Cyanoramphus spp.) and bush wren (Xenicus longipes)).
-Ship rats are believed to be the primary reason for the extinction of the Chatham Island bellbird, which is another reason to suspect that they also played a significant role in the population decline of New Zealand bellbirds.
-Some other research also points to ship rats or introduced mammalian predators in general.
+Black rats were introduced in northern New Zealand in the mid-19th century, and their rapid spread south indeed coincided with the decline of bellbirds (and some other passerines, such as South Island saddleback (Philesturnus carunculatus), parakeets (Cyanoramphus species) and bush wren (Xenicus longipes)).
+Black rats are believed to be the primary reason for the extinction of the Chatham Island bellbird, which is another reason to suspect that they also played a significant role in the population decline of New Zealand bellbirds.
+Some other research also points to black rats or introduced mammalian predators in general.